Matt Coppinger

 There's a gap in most enterprise AI strategies.
 Leadership has bought in, the use cases are mapped, the models are ready.
 But someone still has to turn "we should automate contract review" into a working agent.
 That middle step - from strategy to deployment - is where most AI initiatives stall.

-I've been building tools on both sides of this gap.
-The AI Planner models where AI fits and what it costs.
-But planning without deployment is just a spreadsheet exercise.
-So I built the other half: seventeen pre-built agent instruction templates covering the enterprise use cases that come up most often.
+Most organisations spend months in planning - mapping use cases, comparing models, modelling cost and ROI - and then stall when it's time to ship.
+Planning without deployment is just a spreadsheet exercise.
+So I built seventeen pre-built agent instruction templates covering the enterprise use cases that come up most often.

 Why Templates